AzuraCast/AzuraCast/Readme.md

 AzuraCast is a volunteer project, and we depend on your support and feedback to keep growing.

-Issues for the PVLive codebase are tracked in this repository's Issues section on Github.
+Issues for this codebase are tracked in this repository's Issues section on GitHub.
 Anyone can create a new issue for the project, and you are encouraged to do so.

-If you have any further questions, comments or suggestions, just visit the [Contact Us](http://ponyvillelive.com/contact) page for more information on how to reach our team.

 ## Contribute to AzuraCast